 To prepare, businesses and content creators should start building processes, skills, and infrastructure today.
 That means training teams to write semantically rich, answer-first content, adopting structured data across all pages, monitoring AI-driven citations, and investing in tools that track performance in generative search.

-The bottom line: those who adapt early will shape how their brand is represented in the next era of search — not just on results pages, but in the conversations and summaries that define user experiences.
+The bottom line: those who adapt early will shape how their brand is represented in the next era of search.
+Not just on results pages, but in the conversations and summaries that define user experiences.

 FAQs